UN-OCHA/rwint9-site/html/modules/custom/reliefweb_api/README.md

 Cache is cleared when creating, updating or deleting a node or taxonomy term.

-For example, addind a new `report` will clear the cached queries against the `reports` resource in the API.
+For example, adding a new `report` will clear the cached queries against the `reports` resource in the API.

 Creating, updating or deleting a taxonomy term clears all the cached queries because terms are shared across content.